neilspink/yaml-dredger/README.md

-#Analyse YAML document structure
+# Analyse YAML document structure

-Have you ever had 1000+ YAML files and needed to know the common data structure?
+This utility can analyse the data structure of a large set of YAML files.
+It will provide a list of the entities, their attributes and relation to other entities.

 Start by running: